-1. Designate a Contact Person.
+- Designate a Contact Person.
 The firm should appoint one person to be the point of contact with the examiners during the entire examination.
 Usually, this person is the firm's Chief Compliance Officer ("CCO").
 The designated contact should be well informed about the firm's business, structure, and compliance program.
-This contact person should communicate to the examiners that all communications and correspondence should go through him/her.26 In this regard, the designated person's responsibilities should include, among other things: (i) communicating with the examiners prior to the on-site visit (e.g., schedule of the on-site visit, defining or limiting the scope of certain requests, as appropriate); (ii) identifying appropriate firm personnel who have information responsive to the relevant requests by the examiners and aggregating such information in an organized manner to provide to the examiners; (iii) maintaining a log and photocopies of all information provided to the examiners; (iv) attending any meetings or discussions with the examiners;27 (v) hanindustry/@ip/@reg/@guide/documents/industry/p121004.pdf.
+This contact person should convey to the examiners that all communications and correspondence related to the exam should go through her/him.26 In this regard, the designated person's responsibilities should include, among other things: - communicating with the examiners prior to the on-site visit (e.g., schedule of the on-site visit, defining or limiting the scope of certain requests, as appropriate); - identifying appropriate firm personnel who have information responsive to the relevant requests by the examiners and aggregating such information in an organized manner to provide to the examiners: - maintaining a log and photocopies of all information provided to the examiners; - attending any meetings or discussions with the examiners; - handling and scheduling interviews by the examiners and attending such interviews;27 and - gathering the responsive information and reviewing such information prior to producing it to the staff.

-25 See FINRA, 2010 Examination Priorities Letter (Mar.
-1, 2010), available at http://www.finra.org/web/groups/ dling and scheduling interviews by the examiners and attending such interviews; and (vi) gathering the responsive information and reviewing such information prior to producing it to the staff.
 The information provided should be responsive to the staff's request - e.g., information outside the scope of the request or irrelevant should not be produced.
 The designated contact should confirm that the examiners have received responses to their requests and that there are no outstanding items, and follow-up on additional requests in a timely manner.